Lady Eve Balfour: Biography

-Balfour was one of the six children of Gerald, 2nd Earl of Balfour, and Lady Elizabeth Edith "Betty" Bulwer-Lytton, daughter of the 1st Earl of Lytton (former Viceroy of India).
+Balfour was born in Holland Park, London, one of the six children of Gerald, 2nd Earl of Balfour, and Lady Elizabeth Bulwer-Lytton, daughter of the 1st Earl of Lytton (former Viceroy of India).
 She was the niece of former prime minister Arthur J. Balfour.
 She decided at the age of 12 that she wanted to be a farmer.
 At the age of 17, she enrolled, as one of the first women students to do so, at Reading University College for the Diploma of Agriculture.
 After obtaining her Diploma in 1917, she completed a year's practical farming, living in 'digs' at 102 Basingstoke Road, Reading.
 During this time she worked at Manor Farm ploughing fields.
 She was subsequently appointed bailiff to a farm near Newport, Wales, under the direction of various war committees, notably the Monmouthshire Women's War Agricultural Committee whose Chairwoman was Lady Mather Jackson of Llantilio Court, Abergavenny.

 In 1919, at the age of 21, at the suggestion of family friend William E.G. Palmer of Haughley, she and her sister Mary bought New Bells Farm in Haughley Green, Suffolk, using inheritance monies put into a trust by their father.
 In 1939, she launched the Haughley Experiment, the first long-term, side-by-side scientific comparison of organic and chemical-based farming.
 She later became Chairperson of Haughley Parish Council for many years and organised Air Raid Precautions in the village.
 She campaigned vigorously against the payment of tithes to the church and was in opposition to the Vicar of Haughley, the Rev Walter Grainge White.

 In 1943, leading London publishing house Faber & Faber published Balfour's book The Living Soil.
 Reprinted numerous times, it became a founding text of the emerging organic food and farming movement.
 The book synthesised existing arguments in favour of organics with a description of her plans for the Haughley Experiment.

 Soil Association

-In 1946, Balfour co-founded and became the first president of the Soil Association, an international organisation which promotes sustainable agriculture, and became one of the UK's main organic farming advocate.
+In 1946, Balfour co-founded and became the first president of the Soil Association, an international organisation which promotes sustainable agriculture, and became one of the UK's main organic farming advocates.
 Through the introduction of the Agriculture Act 1947, the UK established its commitment towards a highly mechanised, intensive farming system, which disappointed Balfour, as it refused to offer support or funding towards organic production methods.
 By 1952, the Soil Association saw its membership increase to 3,000, largely owing to the dedication of a small committee, including Balfour and the publication of their journal Mother Earth, later renamed Living Earth.

 In South Africa, experiments were undertaken by the Valley Trust. using Balfour's methods in 1961 and 1962.
 These subsequently demonstrated that the organic approach was all that was necessary, indeed, that "the people did not need chemicals, which were worse than useless on the dry soil."